Christmas Craft Day 4! That means only 9 days until Christmas!

-I did not list any age requirements or which steps parent should help with.
-I left that for each parent to decided based on their own children and their ages.
+I did not list any age requirements or which steps parents should help with.
+I left that for each parent to decide based on their own children and their ages.

 Day 4: Make Christmas Footprint Art

-I LOVE making crafts using my toddlers hand prints and footprints.
+I LOVE making crafts using my toddler’s handprints and footprints.
 I love it so much I have an entire Pinterest Board dedicated to these types of crafts.
 They are so little and adorable.
-They grow up so fast I just want to capture their tiny little hands and feet.
+They grow up so fast that I just want to capture their tiny little hands and feet.
 So that is what we are doing today!
 I’ve given you several options, you can pick one or do them all 🙂

 - Paint brushes